6.4.1.40 Outcomes of reconciliation

 Where reconciliation is initiated through the provision of actual ATI or maintenance income after the end of the lodgement year, it can only result in a nil or negative adjustment.
 This may occur where the individual and/or their partner lodge an income tax return after the lodgement year.

-Note: If an income tax return is not lodged by the individual and/or their partner do not inform Centrelink that they are not required to lodge a tax return before the end of the lodgement year, no top-ups or FTB supplements are payable.
+Note: If an income tax return is not lodged by the individual and/or their partner, or if either they and/or their partner do not notify Centrelink of their ATI if they are not required to lodge an income tax return, before the end of the lodgement year, no top-ups or FTB supplements are payable.

-A non-lodger debt will be raised after the end of the lodgement year if the individual and/or their partner fail to lodge a tax return or inform Centrelink they are not required to lodge an income tax return.
+A non-lodger debt will be raised after the end of the lodgement year if the individual and/or their partner fail to lodge a tax return or to notify Centrelink of their ATI if they and/or their partner are not required to lodge an income tax return.